|

 estate market will be saddled with under-valued homes burdened

+with excessive taxes.
+The recipe for a downward spiral.
 The impact of this operation extends far beyond the folks

 unfortunate enough to live near the mine.
 Heavy trucks loaded